kin5/webbridge/README.md

 @app.route("/blow")
 def blow_it():
-  # This route immediately calls our blow function which sends
+  # This route immediately calls the blow function which sends
-  # the quit message to our application.
+  # a quit message to our application.
   blow()

 if __name__ == "__main__":